Miles Hawk

-The aircraft quickly proving its performance to be roughly 50 percent greater than biplane contemporaries.
+The aircraft quickly proved its performance to be roughly 50 per cent greater than biplane contemporaries.
 Within 15 months, 47 Hawks had been sold to various domestic customers.
 An advanced derivative, the Miles Hawk Major, was also quickly developed, alongside several specialised versions of the original aircraft.
 Amongst other uses, the Hawk was entered into numerous air races.
 Production of the original Hawk series came to an end during July 1934.

 Development

 Origins

-The origins of the Hawk can be traced back to late 1932 and a discussion between F. G. Miles and Charles Powys in which the former expressed a desire to produce an affordable twin-seat low-wing monoplane.
-Powys, recognising the potential value of such a venture, opted to provide hangar space at Woodley Aerodrome for Miles to construct such an aircraft.
+The origins of the Hawk can be traced back to late 1932 and a discussion between F. G. Miles and Charles Powis in which the former expressed a desire to produce an affordable twin-seat low-wing monoplane.
+Powis, recognising the potential value of such a venture, opted to provide hangar space at Woodley Aerodrome for Miles to construct such an aircraft.
 Coincidentally, a batch of ADC Cirrus IIIA were also available at a discounted price, substantially reducing the cost of the overall aircraft.
-In light of these suitable conditions, construction of the first prototype commenced immediately following Powys' offer.
+In light of these suitable conditions, construction of the first prototype commenced immediately following Powis' offer.

 The design of the aircraft was produced by Miles and his wife, while much of the construction was performed by the carpenter Harry Hull, with some work undertaken by the Miles themselves.
 The design employed high-stress factors throughout, the calculations and blueprints all being produced by the Miles.
 Originally known as the Ibex, it was decided to change the name to Hawk to avoid possible confusion with the Hinkler Ibis.

 The prototype Hawk performed the type's maiden flight on 29 March 1933.
-As a consequence of its relatively clean design, it was quickly proven that its performance was about 50 percent greater than that of its typical biplane contemporaries.
+As a consequence of its relatively clean design, it was quickly proven that its performance was about 50 per cent greater than that of its typical biplane contemporaries.
 Despite its performance, the control surfaces exhibited no tenancy to flutter even when intentionally flown to induce the phenomenon.
 Within a week, 53 different pilots had flown the aircraft.